 If you’re submitting proposals for projects, you can’t expect your 2D design to compete with 3D models and animations.
 Clients largely prefer proposals in 3D and many don’t accept 2D at all.
 Of course, there is the potential that your 2D design is miles ahead of the competition, but in a tight race, you’ll miss out.
 Realistically, 3D CAD is only going to keep improving, and the gap between the two will be unsurpassable.
 It’s best to get ahead now.

 With 3D models, you can run analyses on your models to see how a design would function given certain parameters.
 In this way, you can optimize the performance of your design.
 2D drawings simply can’t do this and would have to be turned into a 3D CAD model first.

 3D models lend themselves to collaboration, as non-technical individuals will be able to more easily understand the design than if it were in 2D.
 Marketing and sales departments can leverage 3D models, photorealistic renderings, animations, and rapid prototyping for marketing endeavors and sales purposes.

 Looking For a 3D CAD Professional?

 If you’re looking to bring your company into the 21st century, Cad Crowd can connect you with CAD drafting services and freelancers to convert your 2D CAD into 3D models compatible with rapid prototyping.
 We have a variety of qualified 3D CAD modelers that would love to assist you.
-Simply contact us and we can give you a free quote!
+Learn how it works or simply contact us and we can give you a free quote!